 “Darling, I know the credit union means a lot, but you can’t just be a vigilante to get revenge on this person.”
 She told me.

-It was then where I looked at her.
+It was then that I looked at her.
 She saw some bags under my eyes and they weren’t blinking at her.
 “Oh, I can’t?”
 I answered her.
 “I won’t let this miscarriage of justice happen to us.
 What he did was like child murder to me and I want him to pay.”
 I got up and decided to leave the house.
 “Now if you’ll excuse me, I’m going to get updates from the Freevale Police.”
 I dressed myself up and left the house.
-There was so much going on my mind like the ways I wanted to torture the person who ruined my business.
+There was so much going on in my mind like the ways I wanted to torture the person who ruined my business.

 I had numerous fantasies where I would drive up to find the same car with the confirmed license plate and run his automobile down.
 I would T-bone my car into his and crush him to death in one particular fantasy.
 Seeing a barrage of broken glass, dented metal, and his shattered bones caused me to smile as I ended his life.
 It would be me paying him in kind for committing post-partum abortion to my brainchild.
 The next deadly daydream I had involved him being cornered in an alley.
 I saw his faceless frame hyperventilate.
-There was me armed with a shotgun pointed right at his chest and I fired several rounds to make his body burst open with lead.
+There I was armed with a shotgun pointed right at his chest and I fired several rounds to make his body burst open with lead.
 He was nothing but a mangled corpse in this imaginary alley while I laughed at his demise.
 The last one that came to mind was him asleep in his own house while I would set his entire house ablaze and bomb it to smithereens.
 That would be poetic justice if I were to do that.

 Okay, Kato.
 Keep yourself in check.
 There’s no way I would be able to commit something gruesome like those fantasies because I know I would get twenty-five to life if I pulled that off.
-It was a problem with me.
+It was a problem for me.
 I didn’t want to hurt anyone if they were nice to me or at the very worst neutral to me.
 I could never commit to doing something so malicious despite my bullied past.
 That’s the problem with people who’ve been bullied and dealt with double standards.
-People like us internalize everything and can only fantasize all the harm they want to inflict upon everyone in the world that’s hurt them even though we restrain ourselves.
+People like us internalize everything and can only fantasize about all the harm they want to inflict upon everyone in the world that’s hurt them even though we restrain ourselves.
 I wish I never had that flaw, but people should be glad I never acted on those impulses.
 Although, with this situation, I’m severely tempted.

 I finally got to the police station and I went inside.
 There was someone at the concierge waiting while there was an array of people walking and running around behind her.